zhangrengang/subgenome_phasing_example/README.md

 7A      1       4880    fuchsia 1
 7B      1       4244    fuchsia 2
 ```
+The fragmented segments are assigned according to the complementarity of segments.
+For example, the large segment of chr4A-3' is assigned together with chr7B because they are complementary.

 Now, we can apply the assignments (`-pc`) and generate alignments (`-a`):
 ```